 • Loss of firearm rights under federal law

-• Mandatory counseling or probation
+• Mandatory counseling, probation, or jail exposure

 ❓ Can I be charged with domestic violence if I didn’t hit anyone?